Spotted puffbird: Distribution and habitat

 The nominate subspecies of spotted puffbird is found from eastern Colombia east through Venezuela and the Guianas into Brazil and south in Brazil to the left (north) bank of the Amazon River.
 B. t. pulmentum is found from southeastern Colombia south through eastern Ecuador, northeastern Peru, and western Brazil into northeastern Bolivia.
 B. t. hypnaleus is found in Amazonian Brazil east of the Tapajós River.
 The species inhabits a variety of somewhat open landscapes such as várzea and igapó forests, mature secondary forest, savanna woodland, and gallery forest.
 It seldom occurs in the interior of dense forest.
 In elevation it generally ranges from sea level to 1400 m but in Venezuela it usually occurs below 700 m.

 Behavior

 Feeding

 The spotted puffbird usually forages from a low perch, sallying out to pluck prey from foliage or bark.
 It sometimes follows army ant swarms.
 Its diet includes many types of insects, other invertebrates such as spiders and scorpions, small lizards, and mistletoe berries.

 Breeding

-The spotted puffbird's breeding season varies in different parts of its range, but in general is between March to September.
+The spotted puffbird's breeding season varies in different parts of its range, but in general is between March and September.
 It lays its clutch of two eggs in a chamber excavated in arboreal termitaria.